 Time to grab a margarita, throw on a spring dress, and polish Grandmother’s silver, that’s right everyone, it’s Derby de Mayo.
 One may ask, what on earth is Derby de Mayo?
 Well, it is the newest hybrid holiday, combining the famous Kentucky Derby with the infamous Cinco de Mayo.
 Both celebrations happen to fall on the exact same day this year, and never being ones to miss an opportunity for a good party, we’ve created the ultimate Derby de Mayo party guide.
+Granted, the Derby was postponed to September this year so we’ll call it a Derby de Mayo pushed to Labor day!

 We’re bringing out some Southern classics and Mexican favorites for this hybrid holiday.
 Plus, they are all crowd pleasing, easy, and delicious finger foods!